Julian/venvs/README.rst

 mkenv
 =====

-mkenv is a simpler tool for creating and maintaining virtualenvs in a central location.
+mkenv is a tool for configuring, in a single file, a set of virtualenvs, which packages to install into each, and any binaries to make globally available from within.

-It consists of the 5% of `virtualenvwrapper
-<https://virtualenvwrapper.readthedocs.org/en/latest/>`_ that I actually use,
-and is in some ways meant to more closely complement ``virtualenv`` rather than completely wrapping or hiding it.

 Installation